 SJSU has also created programs and services that address food insecurity on campus.
 From monthly Just in Time mobile food pantries—staffed by student, alumni, staff and faculty volunteers—to campus “food shelves,” breakfast clubs, free cooking classes and a community garden, the Student Hunger Committee and campus community are working to eliminate obstacles to student success.

-This fall, the Tower Foundation will sponsor our annual Inspiration to Innovation fundraising gala.
+In October 2018, the Tower Foundation will sponsor our annual Inspiration to Innovation fundraising gala.
 Proceeds from the event will augment SJSU’s existing efforts to eliminate food insecurity, including building a permanent food pantry.

 Philanthropy creates opportunities for students to grow and to discover who they want to be.
 It ensures that future graduates can thrive.